If you want to create better, more effective infographics, this post is for you.

 You probably clicked this article, not because you like looking at the best infographics, but rather, because you want to make them yourself… and you want those that you make, or those that are made for you, to be better.

-That’s what our team did.
-Whenever we found an infographic we really liked, we bookmarked it.
-We passed it around the team.
+So, we instructed our team to start bookmarking those examples of great infographics that we really liked.
+We passed them around the team.
 We pinned.
 We shared.
 We curated.

 Eventually, we realized we had a repository of great content.
 Examples across spectrums, across industries, and across infographic types.
 A repository of amazing infographics that could help inspire our future pieces, train new hires, and keep our team innovating.